Bankers to earn up to $62 million from Vodafone deal with Ono

-Deutsche Bank (DBKGn.DE), who acted as lead adviser for Ono shareholders, will receive the lion's share of a $28 to $35 million fee pool.
-The remainder will be split with co-advisers Bank of America Merrill Lynch (BAC.N), UBS UBSN.VX and JPMorgan (JPM.N).
+Deutsche Bank, who acted as lead adviser for Ono shareholders, will receive the lion's share of a $28 to $35 million fee pool.
+The remainder will be split with co-advisers Bank of America Merrill Lynch, UBS and JPMorgan.

-TMT has been a particular bright spot for investment banks so far this year, thanks to several high-profile deals including Comcast's (CMCSA.O) $45.2 billion takeover of Time Warner Cable TWC.N and Facebook's (FB.O) $19 billion acquisition of messaging service WhatsApp.
+TMT has been a particular bright spot for investment banks so far this year, thanks to several high-profile deals including Comcast's $45.2 billion takeover of Time Warner Cable and Facebook's $19 billion acquisition of messaging service WhatsApp.

 Year-to-date, global M&A activity in TMT is up 186 percent to $266.9 billion based on 1,424 deals, compared with $93.2 billion over 1,589 deals a year earlier, Thomson Reuters data shows.